AlexIIL/NetworkDrainCleaner/README.md

 # Network Drain Cleaner

-A network debugging mod for minecraft.
-Only affects dedicated server <-> client connections ATM.
-Must be installed on both ends to work.
+Work in progress network debugging mod for modded minecraft.
+Only affects dedicated server <-> client connections at the moment, (so not singleplayer) .
+Must be installed on both ends to work - and this breaks networking completely if either end is missing it.

 (description coming soon).